Gamma120/minimal-web-scraper/docs/source/tutorials/installation.rst

 Official documentation of ``venv``: https://docs.python.org/3/library/venv.html.

-It is recommanded to use a virtual environment to manage dependancies:
+It is recommended to use a virtual environment to manage dependencies:

 .. tabs::